 Pumpkin Spice Oreo Truffles

-Rich and sweet, these cute cream cheese and crushed Pumpkin Spice Oreo cookie balls are the perfect “treat” for Halloween.
+Rich and sweet, these cute cream cheese and crushed Pumpkin Spice Oreo truffles or cookie balls covered in white chocolate are the perfect dessert “treat” for Halloween.

 - Crush the Oreos until finely ground using a food processor or rolling pin.
 Add softened cream cheese, broken up into chunks; process/mix until well blended.